scionproto/scion/doc/control-plane.rst

   direct or indirect customer ASes.

-In addition, if the AS is a core AS and if peering links are present, the control service adds an UP and a DOWN segment that contains only the AS itself along with all peering link metadata.
+In addition, if the AS is a core AS and if peering links are present, the control service adds an up- and a down-segment that contains only the AS itself along with all peering link metadata.

 Core Path-Segment Registration
 ------------------------------